deinsoftware/hardhat/README.md

 | <kbd>bc-c</kbd> | Make `cleanBuildCache` project with gradle command line. |
 | <kbd>bg</kbd> | Make `build` project with gradle command line. |

-If you have some pre-configured files to be copied to project path, add it on `ANDROID_PROPERTIES` path (_see [Environment Variables](#environment-variables) section_) inside a Business folder.
+If you have some pre-configured files to be copied to the project path, add it on the `ANDROID_PROPERTIES` path (_see [Environment Variables](#environment-variables) section_) inside a Business folder.
 Files like:

 * local.properties
 * gradle.properties